 Malaya garnet's great hardness and brilliance make it one of the world's highest quality rare gemstones.
-It can be worn in a variety of jewelry pieces.
-Why not use it to build your dream custom jewelry piece for any and every occasion?
+It can be worn in a variety of jewellery pieces.
+Why not use it to build your dream custom ring for any and every occasion?

 A PEEK INTO THE HISTORY OF MALAYA GARNET

 Malaya (malaia) garnet was first discovered in the 1960s.
 It was found in the Umba River Valley bordering Tanzania and Kenya, which remains the primary source for malaya garnet today.
 In the 1990s, a second commercial source was discovered in Bekily, Madagascar.

 The term "malaya" was derived from a Swahili word meaning 'outcast'.
 Miners gave it this name because when it was first discovered, local dealers wouldn't buy it, simply because it didn't fall into any of the standard garnet categories that were known thus far; and so, it was cast aside!
 If only they’d known.